CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/6_MakingData03.md

-##Making Data 03
+##Making Data

-###Geocoding Exercise
+###Making Data 03: Geocoding coordinates and street addresses

+####Premise

 In this exercise you are going to map locations related to music in the borough of the Bronx by geocoding – converting tabular data into spatial mapping files.
 First, you will take geographic coordinates and display them visually.
 Then you will take a list of street addresses and locate them by using a geolocation service, matching up the addresses against a database of locations.

+###Geocoding Exercise

 First, you will find businesses in the music industry located throughout the Bronx.
 You are going to use the ReferenceUSA business directory to identify these businesses.
 ReferenceUSA is a comprehensive database of business locations throughout the US.
 Columbia Libraries maintains a subscription to this service.

 Go to the CU Libraries’ homepage and search for “ReferenceUSA” in the quicksearch bar: